rails/rails/guides/source/routing.md

 end
 ```

+NOTE: Request constraints work by calling a method on the <a href="action_controller_overview.html#the-request-object">Request object</a> with the same name as the hash key and then compare the return value with the hash value.
+Therefore, constraint values should match the corresponding Request object method return type.
+For example: `constraints: { subdomain: 'api' }` will match an `api` subdomain as expected, however using a symbol `constraints: { subdomain: :api }` will not, because `request.subdomain` returns `'api'` as a String.

 ### Advanced Constraints

 If you have a more advanced constraint, you can provide an object that responds to `matches?` that Rails should use.
 Let's say you wanted to route all users on a blacklist to the `BlacklistController`.
 You could do: